 improvement in other symptoms

 |Child/youth, family or personnel to bring evidence of negative COVID-19 test or medical note if testing

 |A child/youth or personnel member tests negative after Scenario 2 (close contact)

-- Child/youth or personnel must remain in quarantine for a full 14 days after (1) date of last
+- Child/youth or personnel must remain in quarantine for 10 days after (1) date of last

 exposure to COVID-19 positive non-household contact or (2) date that COVID-19 positive household